apache/infrastructure-website/content/pages/repository-faq.md

 <h2 id="basic">Basic information<a class="headerlink" href="#basic" title="Permanent link">&para;</a></h2>

+**Reminder**: Apache projects **must** release all software packages through the ASF distribution system.
+See [Release distribution policy](release-distribution.html) for more details.

+Projects can also opt to release artifacts publicly through the [Maven Central Repository](https://maven.apache.org/repository/index.html), which is primarily for Java artifacts.

-The main snapshot and release Maven repositories for Apache are at <a href="https://repository.apache.org" target="_blank">https://repository.apache.org</a>.
-The repository also proxies Apache's legacy repositories.
+The ASF maintains internal snapshot and release Maven repositories at <a href="https://repository.apache.org" target="_blank">https://repository.apache.org</a>.
+The repository also proxies Apache's legacy repositories. **Note**: these repos are intended for internal ASF project use, not for public distribution of artifacts.
+Except in the rare situation when a project needs external testing of preproduction artifacts, **do not** provide download links to 'repository.apache.org' assets to users external to The ASF.

 If your Apache project would like to use `repository.apache.org`, see [Publishing Maven Releases](publishing-maven-artifacts.html).

   - Use the `New` repo and staging process to help prevent accidental releases and ensure that releases meet Apache standards.
   - Subscribe to the repository mailing list via `repository-subscribe@apache.org` for questions, complaints and ideas.

-If you're a user looking for Apache artifacts from a Maven repository, all releases are synced to <a href="https://repo1.maven.org/maven2" target="_blank">Central</a> and snapshots are available here:
+If you're a user looking for Apache artifacts from a Maven repository, all releases are synced to <a href="https://repo1.maven.org/maven2" target="_blank">Maven Central</a> and snapshots are available here:
 <a href="https://repository.apache.org/snapshots/" target="_blank">http://repository.apache.org/snapshots/</a>.

 <h2 id="faq">FAQs about the ASF Jar repositories<a class="headerlink" href="#faq" title="Permanent link">&para;</a></h2>